Alain2020/237fitness/README.md

 The brief was to develop a static front end project  using HTML , CSS and JavaScript programming language.
 This website is created for educational purposes.

-The website is a showcase all those who are interested in Turning Fat into a FIT!(Fitness).
+The website is a showcase to all those who are interested in Turning Fat into a FIT!(Fitness).

-This is a private website whereby We’re absolutely certain that our highly qualified team are the best personal trainers in the Cameroon – and they’ll work with you individually in your own personal training pod – giving you private access to all the space and equipment you’ll need to achieve amazing results..
+This is a private website whereby we’re absolutely certain that our highly qualified team are the best personal trainers in Cameroon – and they’ll work with you individually in your own personal training pod – giving you private access to all the space and equipment you’ll need to achieve amazing results..

 <h3>The business goals of this website are:</h3>

-It is to give the users the body they want, To be physically fit, Making fitness fun,Exercise until the body obeys. and more
+It is to give the users the body they want,
+To be physically fit,
+Making fitness fun,
+Exercise until the body obeys and more

 <h3>The customer goals of this website are:</h3>